redis-developer/redis-om-node-tutorial/README.md

 import { Entity, Schema, Client, Repository } from 'redis-om'
 ```

 Entities are the classes that you work with—the thing being mapped to.
-The are what you create, read, update, and delete.
+They are what you create, read, update, and delete.
 Any class that extends `Entity` is an entity.
 We'll define our Song entity with a single line for now, but we'll add some more to it later:

 ```javascript
 class Song extends Entity {}